-- A wide range of spiritual events such as inter-spiritual healing wisdom talks; meditation and mind-body-spirit practices; Meet Me at The Peace Pole; the Sustained Dialogue program; UMC Bishop Trimble's talks on immigration and on diversity & inclusion; monastic retreat; Hindu Navratri celebration and events like It Starts With Me: Understanding and Responding to Islamophobia; Food, Faith, & Climate Control; Rwanda Genocide and Holocaust Survivor lectures; and events like the 9/11 Inter-Spiritual Observance for National and Global Healing which includes the launch of a 50 Day/5 minutes a Day Compassion Meditation/Interior Prayer Challenge for Personal and Social Healing.
+- A wide range of spiritual events such as inter-spiritual healing wisdom talks; meditation and mind-body-spirit practices; the Sustained Dialogue program; UMC Bishop Trimble's talks on immigration and on diversity & inclusion; monastic retreat; Hindu Navratri celebration and events like It Starts With Me: Understanding and Responding to Islamophobia; Food, Faith, & Climate Control; and Rwanda Genocide and Holocaust Survivor lectures.

 - NIGHT PRAYER (Ecumenical Christian), Hillel's Shabbat and High Holy Day observances, and more.

 - STUDENT FAITH/SPIRITUALITY ORGS:

 - Inter-faith Understanding & Exploration (flows out of Chaplain & Spiritual Life Office)

 - Soul Friends (Ecumenical Christian w/ social justice & interfaith sensitivity--flows out of

 - Sikh, South Asian, Muslim, & Middle-Eastern Organization for Support & Advancement